AnyChart/docs.anychart.com/Basic_Charts/TreeMap_Chart.md

 chart.maxHeadersHeight("20%");
 ```

-The following sample demonstrates how to disable/enable headers and change their font settings and text:
+The following sample demonstrates how to disable/enable headers and change their font settings and text on hover:

 {sample :height 600}BCT\_Treemap\_Chart\_14{sample}